-I have been working for NHS mental health services in the UK for over eight years now.
+I worked for NHS mental health services in the UK for over nine years.
 First in a secure (forensic) setting, and thereafter in various psychological services settings, working primarily with older people, but also with adults of any age in chronic pain and in prison inreach services.
+Following this, I joined a therapeutic community outside the NHS as group psychotherapist.
 I have a particular interest and am trained in existential psychotherapy, which aims to help individuals:

 Within this existential framework, I am experienced in employing a wide range of ideas and ways of working, including but not limited to Cognitive Behavioural Therapy (CBT), Dialectical Behavioural Therapy (DBT), Solution-Focussed Therapy and narrative approaches.
 I also enjoy working with couples and groups, using both open dialogue-informed and Emotion-Focussed Therapy ways of working.

 Although I had a longstanding interest in Psychology, I originally trained as an IT Specialist in software development and worked for an airline in Europe, helping to run some of their systems.
 I then studied Psychology and Physiology (Neuroscience) at the University of Oxford, and went to work in mental health services after a stint in systems biology (the computational and mathematical modelling of complex biological systems).

 *The bullet points are from an excerpt of Professor Emmy van Deurzen's chapter on Existential Therapy in Dryden's Handbook of Individual Therapy, 2006.